Craftpeak/jokepack/README.txt

 Jokepack is the pentultimate joke plugin!
 With our examples and advanced API, your wildest joke-related WordPress plugin dreams will totally come true.

-In Jokepack, you learn how to javascript, css, php, try, fail, love, live, mourn, regret, sour, rebuild, nurture, flourish, buy a boat, and retire into the sunset -- all for a fraction of the cost.
+In Jokepack, you learn how to javascript, css, php, try, fail, love, live, mourn, regret, rebuild, struggle, flourish, buy a boat, and retire into the sunset -- all for a fraction of the cost.

 == Installation ==